cordenbrock/currency-exchange/README.md

 ## _Why_ does it do?

-* Even though this app is arguably cooler than a turtle in a tophat and monocle riding a rocket-boosted hoverboard down Wall St., credit for the project prompt goes to the wonderful people at Epicodus!
+* Credit for the project prompt goes to the wonderful people at Epicodus!
 * Moreover, the core idea behind the development of this app was to learn how to make successful API calls as well as set up error handling that still elicits a quality user experience.
-In addition, this app utilizes client-side sessionStorage to provide faster conversion times for the user and also account for the limited queries available in the _ExchangeRate-API_ free plan (more info on that below).
+In addition, this app utilizes client-side session storage to provide faster conversion times for the user and also account for the limited queries available in the _ExchangeRate-API_ free plan (more info on that below).

 ## Installation Options